 In response to the COVID-19 global pandemic, DIMA is committed to continuing to provide quality martial arts education while also keeping our students safe through limited contact and social distancing.
-On June 1, we will begin offering outdoor classes with 10 or fewer students.
+On June 24, we will begin offering indoor classes in accordance with Illinois's Phase 4 guidelines.

 Our Hapkido Curriculum

 Hapkido is a Korean martial art practiced globally.
 Characterized by joint locks, throws, and dynamic kicking techniques, it is unique among Korean martial arts: its emphasis is on deflecting an opponent’s attacks instead of forceful blocking.

 Hapkido was designed as a way to defend against and overcome an attacker with skill in many forms of martial combat.
 The techniques add striking and punching to joint-locks, throws, and grappling, making it one of the original mixed martial arts.

 Hapkido gives students a solid base in different forms of defense, and roots the strategy of that defense in the principles of water, circle, and harmony.
 This gives our hapkido students a solid framework on which to develop their skills so that they are not caught off-guard when in real defense situations.

 Contact us to schedule a free trial class for you and/or your child!